teresa-m/training-material/topics/ecology/tutorials/NEAL_tutorial/tutorial.md

 >
 > 1. Click and drag on the sonogram to select a **time–frequency region**.
 >
 >    The selected area will be highlighted.
-With our data we can try to select at two different frequencies :
+Here we can try to two different frequencies ranges :
 >
 >      - One selection between 1 kHz and 10 kHz:
 >       ![Selection on sonogram](./images/select.png "Selection on sonogram")